Frequently Asked Questions

 - I need to take some time off, what do I need to do?

 We understand that life gets in the way sometimes when pursuing an online degree or certificate.
 If your current life commitments have changed and you need to take some time off just let your advisor know.
-Also, keep in mind if you are not enrolled in classes for eight consecutive terms, you will need to re-apply for admission to Linfield College.
+Also, keep in mind if you are not enrolled in classes for eight consecutive terms, you will need to re-apply for admission to Linfield University.

 - What are the financial aid ramifications of taking a leave of absence?